effieguenther/wordofmouth_server/ReadMe.md

         - if approved, to_id is added to from_id's contacts and vice versa
         - returns the to_id user, from_id user, and the updated request

+/services
+    - GET
+        - provide filter_featured in body
+        - returns an array of services with its subservices

+/services/:serviceId
+    - GET
+        - returns a service with its subservices for the given service Id

+/services/:serviceId/subservice
+    - GET
+        - returns the sub services for the given service Id